urban-bot/urban-bot/docs/DOCS.md

 <Text personaId="natalie-id">Hi, I am Natalie.
 How can I help you?</Text>
 ```
 #### forceReply
-> After sending a message next user message will automatically reply to the message.
+> After sending a message next user message automatically replies to the sent message.
 ###### optional
 `boolean`
 ```javascript